GPO Historic Shelflist

-The GPO has hired contract staff to transcribe the approximately 600,000 relevant cards into MARC 21 records.
-This transcription will enable GPO to load these records to the Catalog of Government Publications (CGP).
-This process began in January 2010, and is expected to take two years to complete.
-As part of the transcription, holdings records for serial issues are being created as well.
+The GPO is working primarily with contract staff to transcribe the approximately 600,000 relevant cards into MARC 21 records.
+This record are then made available through Catalog of Government Publications (CGP).
+This process began in January 2010, and is ongoing.
+As part of the transcription, holdings and item records for serial issues are being created as well.
 GPO is also enhancing the records by adding one Library of Congress Subject Heading and one corporate name authority.

 As part of its records management requirement, GPO is planning for the eventual transfer of the Shelflist to the National Archives and Records Administration.
 By digitizing the Shelflist, GPO will be able to maintain a copy for any future internal processing needs.
-The digitization project is expected to be completed in FY2011.
+The digitization project was completed in April 2012.

-As the first two projects progress, GPO staff will work to create a clean and accurate resource in the CGP.
-This step will involve the resolution of SuDoc classification problems, the identification and resolution of duplicate records that occur after Shelflist records are loaded to the CGP, and a joint effort with FDLP libraries to identify missing titles and serial issues in order to create the most complete inventory possible of U.S. Government documents from the 1870’s through 1992.
+GPO staff are working to create a clean and accurate resource in the CGP.
+This step involves the resolution of SuDoc classification problems and the identification and resolution of duplicate records that occur after Shelflist records are loaded to the CGP.
 This is an ongoing project, and will continue into the foreseeable future.

 How to Locate Shelflist Records

 The transcribed records are available through the CGP.
-The records are also identifiable by the phrase "Historic Shelflist" in the 955 field of the MARC record display.
-Federal depository libraries are able to retrieve these records for their own use by searching the CGP or via Z39.50, or through the Catalog Record Distribution Program (CRDP).
+The records are identifiable by the phrase "Historic Shelflist" in the 955 field of the MARC record display.
+Federal depository libraries are able to retrieve these records for their own use by searching the CGP, via Z39.50, or through the Catalog Record Distribution Program (CRDP).

 Record Retrieval Using the CGP